Gokuljawahar/BackendLXP/README.md

 Once the application is running, you can access the API endpoints to interact with the LXP backend.

 ### Documentation
-To get the information about the code documentation in the browser, use the following command:
+To get the information about the code documentation in the browser, use the following command in the root folder containing sln file:
 ```bash
 docfx D:\Backend\docfx.json --serve
 ```